fusiondirectory/fusiondirectory-dev-manual/source/fusiondirectory-orchestrator/development/orchDevPlugin.rst

         }
     }

-The constructor takes a ``TaskGateway`` object, which serves as an interface to interact with external services such as LDAP.
+The constructor takes a ``TaskGateway`` object, which acts as an interface for interacting with external services such as **LDAP**.
 This gateway will be used within the methods to fetch, update, and delete data.

 ----------------------------------
 2. Handling GET Requests
 ----------------------------------

-The **GET method** is used to retrieve existing data, such as tasks or configurations, from the system.
+The **GET method** retrieves existing data, often from **LDAP**.

+If additional processing is required, you are free to extend the logic by calling new methods within your tasks.

 .. code-block:: php